-When the system is reset, all registers except the registers in RCM_CSTS (control/state register) reset flag bit and backup domain area (see the power supply control block diagram) will be reset to the reset state.
+Generally speaking, when the system is reset, the values of all registers except the reset flag bit of RCM_CSTS will be reset to the reset value.

 Software reset

 Software can be reset by putting SYSRESETREQ in Arm® Cortex®-M0+ interrupt application and reset control register to "1".